felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### Links

-Always use **relative paths** for internal links or cross-references, and **absolute paths** for external links.
+Always use relative paths for internal links or cross-references, and absolute paths for external links.
 Relative paths will open the link in the same tab.
 Absolute paths will open a new tab.

 ## Readability

-First and foremost, your text must be **easy to read**.
+First and foremost, your text must be easy to read.
 Keep in mind that readers are busy, so they may read your text diagonally.
 You must have strategies in place to ensure that either your message passes on, or they find the help they need.
-You must also be **concise** and **objective**.
+You must also be concise and objective.
 Keep your text short and simple.

 To achieve an easily readable text, you must use: